d-nexus081185/Infrastrcuture-as-Code---Simple-Terraform-Project/README.md

-[PROJECT TITLE]: Using Terraform Module to Build a 3 Tier AWS Network VPC [AWS]
+[PROJECT TITLE]: Using Terraform Module to Build a Simple infrastructre on  [AWS]